Mamba YOLO: A Simple Baseline for Object Detection with State Space Model: Introduction

-\begin{itemize} \item We propose Mamba-YOLO, which is based on the SSM, establishes a new baseline for YOLOs in object detection, and lays a solid foundation for the future development of more efficient and effective detectors based on the SSM. \item We propose ODSSBlock, in which the LS Block effectively extracts the local spatial information of the input feature maps to compensate the local modeling capability of SSM.
-By rethinking the design of the MLP layer, we propose the RG Block by combining the idea of gated aggregation with effective convolution with residual connectivity, which effectively captures local dependencies and enhances model robustness. \item We designed a set of models Mamba-YOLO (Tiny/Base/Large) with different scales to support the deployment of tasks with different sizes and scales, and conducted experiments on two datasets, COCO and VOC , as shown in Figure \ref{fig:sota}, which show that our Mamba-YOLO achieves a significant performance improvement compared to existing state-of-the-art approaches. \end{itemize}
+This paper proposes a detector model called Mamba YOLO.
+We have designed the Object Detection Structured ODSSBlock module, as shown in Figure \ref{fig:Mamba YOLO}, applying the SSM to the field of object detection.
+In contrast to the Visual State Space Block \cite{vmamba} used for image classification, object detection tasks often involve images with higher resolution and pixel density.
+Given that the SSM is primarily designed for textual sequence modeling, it lacks the inherent capability to fully exploit the channel depth present in images.
+To leverage the enhanced detail and multi-channel information provided by these high-resolution images, we introduced the \textbf{R}esidual \textbf{G}ated (\textbf{RG}) Block architecture.
+This structure is employed \textbf{S}elective-\textbf{S}can-\textbf{2D} (\textbf{SS2D}) processing to refine the output, utilizing high-dimensional dot product operations to enhance inter-channel correlations and extract richer feature representations.
+We have conducted exhaustive experiments on MSCOCO \cite{coco}, and the results show that Mamba YOLO is very competitive in general object detection tasks on MSCOCO.
+The main contributions of this paper can be summarized as follows: \begin{itemize} \item Our propose SSM-based Mamba YOLO has a simple and efficient structure with linear memory complexity and does not require pre-training on large-scale datasets, establishing a new baseline for YOLO in object detection. \item We propose the ODSSBlock to compensate for the local modeling capability of SSM.
+By rethinking the design of the MLP layer, we introduce the RG Block by combining the idea of gated aggregation with effective convolution and residual connectivity, which effectively captures local dependencies and enhances model robustness. \item We design a set of models, Mamba YOLO (Tiny/ Base/ Large), with different scales to support the deployment of tasks with different sizes and scales.
+Experiments on MSCOCO, as shown in Figure \ref{fig:sota}, demonstrate that our Mamba YOLO achieves a significant performance improvement compared to existing state-of-the-art approaches. \end{itemize}